 For people with conditions that affect the feet such as rheumatoid arthritis, wearing the correct footwear is essential in order to prevent and limit foot problems.
 There are a number of important features to look out for when choosing extra wide fit shoes:

 - It’s best to choose shoes that are made from leather or a material that will conform to the shape of the foot.
-Do not buy shoes that require ‘breaking in’, the risk of this is that they may cause damage to vulnerable areas of your foot.
+Do not buy shoes if they require ‘breaking in’, as the risk of this is that they may cause damage to vulnerable areas of your foot.

-- The shoe linings should be of leather or a breathable material that will disperse moisture.
+- Shoe linings should be of leather or of another breathable material that will help disperse moisture.

-- Soles and heels should be of material that is firm enough to provide support to your feet, but soft enough to provide good shock-absorption.
+- Soles and heels should be made of a suitable material that is firm enough to provide support to your feet, but soft enough to provide good shock-absorption.

 - Shoes should have a broad and stable heel with a height which doesn’t put pressure on the ankle joint or the forefoot.
-The recommended heel height is no more than 4cm or 1½ inches, but the ideal heel height from one individual to the next will vary in relation to the structure and function of the foot and leg.
+The recommended heel height is no more than 4cm (1½ inches), but the ideal heel height from one individual to the next will vary in relation to the structure and function of the foot and leg.

-- The shoe should have a secure fastening (either lace, strap or touch-fastening), which is needed to hold the foot in the back of the shoe to prevent slippage.
+- The shoe should have a fastening (either lace, strap or touch-fastening) which is needed to hold the foot securely in the back of the shoe to prevent slippage.

-- The back of the shoe above the heel should be firm enough to support the rear of the foot, but the top edge should not dig into the foot.
+- The back of the shoe above the heel should be firm enough to support the rear of the foot but the top edge should not dig in.